Marcel Barrena

-Marcel Barrena (born 15 October 1981, Barcelona) is a film director, screenwriter, producer and editor.
+Marcel Barrena (born 15 October 1981) is a Spanish film director, screenwriter, producer and editor.
+He has directed films such as 100 Meters, Mediterraneo: The Law of the Sea, and The 47.

 Filmography

 In 2011 he won the Catalan Academy Award for his movie debut, Cuatro estaciones, a low budget romantic comedy that was highly appreciated by the public, both in its TV screenings as well as on the Internet.

 Marcel Barrena is the first director that won Gaudí Award for two different films (for "Cuatro Estaciones" and "Little World" as well).
-His three theatrical movies has been nominated for the Goya Awards and become hits in the spanish industry.
+His three theatrical movies has been nominated for the Goya Awards and become hits in the Spanish industry.

 Cuatro Estaciones was the first TV movie to represent Spain at CinemaSpagna Festival in Rome.
 It also won the Best Movie, Director and FIPRESCI awards at the Festival de Alicante and best TV-Movie at the Catalan Gaudi Festival.

-Barrena’s second film is the acclaimed documentary Món Petit (Little World).
+Barrena's second film is the acclaimed documentary Món Petit (Little World).
 The film has been recently awarded with the DOC U Award at IDFA, the most important documentary film festival in the world, and has become the first Spanish movie to get to the 3rd place at the IDFA Audience Award, out of 300 documentaries.
 Neil Young, from The Hollywood Reporter, defines Little World as “one of my top 10 films of the year.”

 Little World: Best Documentary at Boulder International Film Festival (2013); Audiencia Award at Norwegian Dok Film Festival...

 Little World will open commercially in 2013 in Spain.
 Before that, it will be visiting some of the greatest film festivals around the world.

 Little World is the most successful Spanish documentary of the year in terms of box office and awards.
-Won Gaudí Award and it's nominated for the Goya Awards.
+Won Gaudí Award and it was nominated for the Goya Awards.